IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
-The attraction distance increases with the level of the enchantment:
+The attraction distance increases with the level of the enchantment: <br />
 At level 1, the attraction reach is 2 blocks. <br />
 At level 2, the attraction reach is 4 blocks. <br />
 At level 3, the attraction reach is 8 blocks. <br />